PRP IN GENEVA

 It is generally advisable to wait at least 24 hours before washing the face after a PRP treatment.
 This allows the PRP to penetrate properly and work effectively.

 The effects of PRP vary from person to person.
-The first improvements in skin texture and appearance are visible a few weeks after treatment.
+The first improvements in skin quality and appearance are visible a few weeks after the treatment.

-In the case of hair, a reduction in hair loss and regrowth can be observed after a few months.
+For hair, reduction in hair loss and regrowth can be observed after a few months.

-After PRP treatment, we recommend using a gentle, fragrance-free moisturising cream.
+After a PRP treatment, it is recommended to use a gentle, fragrance-free moisturizer.
 Creams containing hyaluronic acid are recommended.
-Products containing retinoids or exfoliating agents should be avoided for at least a week.
+Products containing retinoids or exfoliating agents should be avoided for at least one week.

-Avoid non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, certain food supplements and vitamin C for a few days before the procedure.
-Inform your doctor of any medicines or supplements you are taking.
+Avoid non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen, certain dietary supplements, and vitamin C a few days before the procedure.
+Inform your doctor of any medications or supplements you are taking.

 After a PRP treatment, try to sleep on your back to avoid the product present on the skin, and which will penetrate completely during the night, being absorbed by the pillowcases .

-After a PRP hair treatment, use a mild, sulphate-free shampoo to avoid scalp irritation.
+After a PRP treatment for the hair, use a gentle, sulfate-free shampoo to avoid any scalp irritation.
 Wait at least 24 to 48 hours before washing the hair to allow the PRP to work effectively.

 PRP stimulates hair growth by increasing blood flow to the hair follicles and improving collagen production.
 Many patients experience a reduction in hair loss and regrowth, the extent of which varies from patient to patient, after several PRP treatments.

-PRP may not work for some patients due to a number of factors, such as underlying medical conditions, advanced stages of hair loss or poor individual response to treatment.
+PRP may not work for some patients due to several factors, such as underlying medical conditions, advanced stages of hair loss, or an individual poor response to the treatment.
 It is important to have realistic expectations and discuss these factors with your doctor to determine if PRP is a viable option for you.

 You can resume your usual activities immediately after the session.
 You should avoid washing your hair and sweating for 24 hours.